Socram-Occots/ClipTracker/README.md

 <img src="icon/cliptrackericon.png" alt="drawing" width="200"/>

 - Tired of searching through vods to make clips?
-- Disatisfied with the auto-clip option that Twitch.tv (or any streaming/recording method) gives you?
+- Dissatisfied with the auto-clip option that Twitch.tv (or any streaming/recording method) gives you?
 - Do you want/need a light and straightforward application to mark moments onto a timeline?

 ## [Download Windows](https://github.com/Socram-Occots/ClipTracker/raw/refs/heads/main/output-windows/cliptracker.exe) -------------------- [Download Linux](https://github.com/Socram-Occots/ClipTracker/raw/refs/heads/main/output-linux/cliptracker)

-### **WARNING** Your Anti-Virus is going to cry and cry about downloading and running Clip Tracker.
+### **WARNING** Your Anti-Virus will cry and cry about downloading and running Clip Tracker.

-- I am solo developer and a novice.
+- I am a solo developer and a novice.
 Fixing something like this is out of my scope for now.

 - If you really don't trust downloading the application, feel free to check out the source files and compile them yourself.